MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/teams-for-retail-landing-page.md

 - Use the SharePoint site templates to...
 - Use Viva Connections to bring it all together...

-## Identify roles and responsibilities
+## Get ready to roll out your scenarios - identify roles and responsibilities for scenarios

-Now that you know what scenarios you want to implement, you need to gather your team so you can plan, roll out, and monitor how they're working in your organization.
-For example, the following roles might be needed in your organization:
+Now that you know what scenarios you want to implement and what you need to support them, you can gather your team so you can plan, roll out, and monitor how they're working in your organization.
+For example, the following roles might be needed to roll out these scenarios in your organization:

 | Image | Role | Responsibilities | Department |
 | ---- | ---- | ----- | ----- |
 | ![Administrator symbol.](/office/media/icons/administrator.png) | IT Administrator | Work with operations and retail management staff to define scenarios and how they'll work for the organization. <br><br>Configure settings in the Teams admin center, such as policies and templates, and enable apps. <br><br>Set up app settings (such as global Shifts settings) for the organization. <br><br>Add and license users.  | IT department |
 | ![User monitor symbol.](/office/media/icons/user-monitor.png) | Operations staff | Work with Administrators to define scenarios, and determine which settings, policies, templates, and apps are needed for Teams. <br><br>Create regional or divisional teams from templates. <br><br>Set up tasks, lists, and approval flows for coordination between stores within a region, or between stores and headquarters. <br><br>Set up learning framework for staff. | Central operations |
 | ![Presenter symbol.](/office/media/icons/presenter-teams.png) | Store manager | Work with Administrators and Operations staff to define scenarios. <br><br>Create teams for the store from templates. <br><br>Set up channels and apps for the teams, as needed.
 For example: a channel for shift handovers. <br><br>Set up store schedules in Shifts. <br><br>Set up tasks, lists, and approval flows that are specific to the store. <br><br>Set up learning tasks for staff. | Store management |

+For more about successfully implementing and adopting Teams, see [Adopt Microsoft Teams](./adopt-microsoft-teams-landing-page.md).